mshradtya/javascript/vanilla/secrets-of-javascript-ninja/chapter-3/notes.md

 ## 3: First-class functions for the novice: definitions and arguments

-- functional language
+- JavaScript is a functional language
-- first class object / citizens
+- functions in JS are first class object / citizens
+	- can be assigned to variables
+	- can be assigned to variables
+	- can be assigned as properties to other objects
+	- can be returned from other function
+	- can have dynamic properties attached to them

 ### 3. 1.
 What's with the functional difference?

 #### 3.1.1 Functions as first-class objects

-- objects but _invokable_
+- functions are basically objects but _invokable_

 #### 3.1.2 Callback functions

 examples:

-1. useless function calling another function
+1. function calling another function
 2. sort() which takes a callback

 ### 3.2 Fun with functions as objects